mckennapsean/dissertation/content/05-security.md

 ### Discussion of the Method

-The personas presented in [@fig:personas] can be used as a starting point or tailored by others in future visualization design projects for cyber security.
+The personas presented in [@fig:personas] can be used as a starting point or tailored by others in future visualization design projects for cybersecurity.
 Furthermore, these personas can be modified for different project motivations and user needs; it is common for personas to alter and become more refined over time [@Chang2008].
 The personas design method took less than three months, including the interview process, and resulted in the design of a deployed dashboard.
-Thus, the personas method can be both efficient and effective for cyber security visualization design.
+Thus, the personas method can be both efficient and effective for cybersecurity visualization design.
 Additionally, the personas method can be data-driven, where personas are built and evaluated against data directly captured from users [@McGinn2008].